ReshuKumari/1913066_DMW_Assignment/README.md

 # 1913066_DMW_Assignment
-DMW Assignment to implement Apriori Algorithm
+DMW Assignment to implement Apriori Algorithm from scratch.
+We have taken minimum support as 60.